j1an5/workers-oauth-provider-forgbot/storage-schema.md

 - For high-traffic applications, consider using a caching layer in front of KV to reduce read operations on frequently accessed data.
 - Monitor KV usage metrics to ensure you stay within Cloudflare's limits for your plan.
+- The design uses KV's `list()` capability with key prefixes to efficiently query related data like all grants for a user, eliminating the need for separate list indexes.
 - If a grant is revoked, associated tokens are not immediately deleted from KV, but rely on TTL expiration.
 Add a cleanup process if immediate revocation is required.